eduNEXT/platform-plugin-ontask/README.rst

 upper left corner there will be a button called **Load Data**.
 Once pressed, an asynchronous task will be executed that will generate a data summary of the course and load it into a table in the OnTask Workflow.
-Each time the button is pressed, the data will be overwritten.
+Each time the button is pressed, the data will be recreated.
 The instructor can then use this data to create different actions.

 .. image:: https://github.com/eduNEXT/platform-plugin-ontask/assets/64033729/e59f763f-27e6-43aa-bde4-4e80ec41674e